Blog>Cost Guides>How much does it cost to add a plug socket?

 When deciding where to place your new plug, and what sockets are needed, you should consider the following:

-- Metal sockets must be earthed, so ensure that your electrician will do this.
+Metal sockets must be earthed, an electrician will do this

 Factors affecting the cost of installing additional plug sockets

-- Moving current socket or adding new socket: Moving a socket a short distance can be cheaper than adding a new one if your electrician is able to use the existing wiring.
+Moving current socket or adding new socket: Moving a socket a short distance can be cheaper than adding a new one if your electrician can use the existing wiring

-- Location: Electricians will charge more the further away from their core location you are, so finding an electrician near you will ensure cheaper rates.
-You can also expect to pay more in London and the South East.
+Location: Electricians will charge more the further away from their core location you are, so find an electrician near you.
+You can also expect to pay more in London and the South East

 Cost to move a plug socket